pendulum-project/ntpd-rs/CONFIGURATION.md

 ##### Nts peers

-A peer in `server-nts` mode will use NTS (Network Times Security) to communicate with its server.
+A peer in `nts-server` mode will use NTS (Network Time Security) to communicate with its server.
 The server must support NTS.
 The configuration requires the address of the Key Exchange server (the address of the actual NTP server that ends up being used may be different).
 For example:

 ```
 [[peers]]
-mode = "server-nts"
+mode = "nts-server"
+addr = "localhost:123"
-ke_addr = "time.cloudflare.com:4460"
+ke-addr =  "localhost:4460"
 certificate = "/path/to/certificates.pem"
 ```

 ##### Pool

-`Pool` mode is a convenient way to configure many NTP servers, without having to worry about individual servers' IP addresses.
+`pool` mode is a convenient way to configure many NTP servers, without having to worry about individual servers' IP addresses.

-A peer in `Pool` mode will try to acquire `max_peers` addresses of NTP servers from the pool. `ntpd-rs` will actively try to keep a pool filled up.
+A peer in `pool` mode will try to acquire `max_peers` addresses of NTP servers from the pool. `ntpd-rs` will actively try to keep a pool filled up.
 For instance if a server cannot be reached, a different server will be picked from the pool.

 An example configuration for the ntppool.org ntp pool can look like
 ```
 [[peers]]
+mode = "pool"
 addr = "pool.ntp.org"
-mode = "Pool"
 max_peers = 4
 ```